-Topic proposals, articles and questions about content for current and future editions should be directed to the Editorial Board: Michael Lastowski, MLastowski@duanemorris.com; David Bart, David.Bart@rsmus.com; and Boris Steffen, bsteffen@provincefirm.com.
-Articles may be initially submitted as pdfs, emailed to Editorial Board members; however, once accepted for publication, a Word version is normally requested to facilitate the publication process and, for exhibits and other graphic elements, underlying files such as Excel may be requested.
+Topic proposals, articles and questions about content for current and future editions should be directed to the Editorial Board: Michael Lastowski, David Bart, and Boris Steffen at editorialboard@aira.org.
+Articles may be initially submitted as pdfs, emailed to Editorial Board members; however, once accepted for publication, a Word version for the text and, for exhibits and other graphic elements, underlying files such as Excel or PowerPoint, are requested.
 AIRA reserves the right to edit articles as needed; however, authors will receive comments, proposed changes and a review copy prior to publication.

-Questions about publication details, deadlines, author bios and photos, etc., may be sent to Managing Editor, Valda Newton vnewton@aira.org.
+Questions about publication details, deadlines, author bios and photos, etc., may be sent to Managing Editor, Alexandra Mahnken amahnken@aira.org.

 Article Length

-The normal range for article length is 2,200 – 6,600 words; however, in each issue there are unique configurations of material that may or may not allow a longer article to be included, depending on date of submission and other articles already approved.
-Longer articles (6,600 words or more) are welcomed and will be considered for publication according to space available.
+The normal range for article length is 1,000 – 5,000 words, or up to eight pages including graphics.
+Each issue contains unique configurations of material that may or may not allow for shorter or longer articles to be included, depending on date of submission and other articles already approved.
+AIRA reserves the right to place an article in a later edition should editorial circumstances require it.

 Author Bio